lightning/bolts/01-messaging.md

 The channel is referred to by `channel_id`, unless `channel_id` is zero (i.e. all bytes are zero), in which case it refers to all channels.

 The funding node:
   - for all error messages sent before (and including) the `funding_created` message:
     - MUST use `temporary_channel_id` in lieu of `channel_id`.

 The fundee node:
   - for all error messages sent before (and not including) the `funding_signed` message:
     - MUST use `temporary_channel_id` in lieu of `channel_id`.

 A sending node:
   - when sending `error`:
     - MUST fail the channel referred to by the error message.
   - SHOULD send `error` for protocol violations or internal errors which make channels unusable or further communication unusable.
   - MAY send an empty `data` field.
   - when failure was caused by an invalid signature check:
     - SHOULD include the raw, hex-encoded transaction in reply to a `funding_created`, `funding_signed`, `closing_signed`, or `commitment_signed` message.
   - when `channel_id` is zero:
     - MUST fail all channels,
     - and MUST close the connection.
   - MUST set `len` equal to the length of `data`.

 The receiving node:
   - upon receiving `error`:
     - MUST fail the channel referred to by the error message.
   - if no existing channel is referred to by the message:
     - MUST ignore the message.
-  - if it's larger:
-    - MUST truncate `len` to the remainder of the packet.
+  - MUST truncate `len` to the remainder of the packet (if it's larger).
   - if the string is composed solely of printable ASCII characters (For reference: the printable character set includes byte values 32 through 127, inclusive):
     - SHOULD only print out `data` verbatim.

 #### Rationale